sjoerdbeentjes/biogasboot/contributors/timo.md

 * [Notifications with ServiceWorker](#notifications-with-serviceworker)

 ### CSS to the Rescue
 I made the basic styling for the dashboards and also tried to use some smart CSS tricks to prevent using JavaScript.
+Most of the layout is made with flex-box.

 #### Linked modules
 * [Part of the websockets](#part-of-the-websockets)